natelindev/Modular-Mini-C-Compiler/README.md

 ## Introduction

-This is a modular mini C compiler (Unfinished).
+This is a modular mini C compiler.

 It can translate a subset of C language into MIPS assembly language.